hawtio/website/src/docs/overview-v2.md

 * [hawtio-utilities](https://github.com/hawtio/hawtio-utilities) - A collection of helper functions used throughout hawtio, most plugins will probably depend on this module
 * [hawtio-ui](https://github.com/hawtio/hawtio-ui) - The UI widgets from hawtio 1.x, including hawtio-simple-table and the editor plugin
 * [hawtio-forms](https://github.com/hawtio/hawtio-forms) - The forms plugin from hawtio 1.x, used to create forms from a simple schema
 * [hawtio-jmx](https://github.com/hawtio/hawtio-jmx) - The JMX and JVM plugins from hawtio 1.x as well as the tree plugin.
-Now contains all Jolokia initialization code as well as the Core.Workspace object service from hawtio 1.x.
-Will likely be a dependency for any plugin that talks to Jolokia
+Now contains all jolokia initialization code as well as the Core.Workspace object service from hawtio 1.x.
+Will likely be a dependency for any plugin that talks to jolokia
-* [hawtio-oauth](https://github.com/hawtio/hawtio-oauth) - Provides authentication for OAuth using [OpenShift](http://openshift.github.io/) and [KeyCloak](http://keycloak.jboss.org/)
+* [hawtio-oauth](https://github.com/hawtio/hawtio-oauth) - Provides authentication for OAuth using [OpenShift](https://openshift.github.io/) and [KeyCloak](https://keycloak.jboss.org/)
 * [hawtio-dashboard](https://github.com/hawtio/hawtio-dashboard) - Provides a dashboard capability; letting any angular pages be composed into a dashboard
 * [hawtio-wiki](https://github.com/hawtio/hawtio-wiki) - Provides a git based wiki
-* [hawtio-kubernetes](https://github.com/hawtio/hawtio-kubernetes) - The plugin for working with [Kubernetes](http://kubernetes.io/)
+* [hawtio-kubernetes](https://github.com/hawtio/hawtio-kubernetes) - The plugin for working with [Kubernetes](https://kubernetes.io/)
-* [hawtio-forge](https://github.com/hawtio/hawtio-forge) - The [JBoss Forge](http://forge.jboss.org/) plugin for hawtio so it can view and create projects and execute forge commands
+* [hawtio-forge](https://github.com/hawtio/hawtio-forge) - The [JBoss Forge](https://forge.jboss.org/) plugin for hawtio so it can view and create projects and execute forge commands
 * [hawtio-integration](https://github.com/hawtio/hawtio-integration) - The plugin for working with Apache Camel and ActiveMQ.
 * [hawtio-java](https://github.com/hawtio/hawtio-java) - hawtio 2.x web console for Java distributed as a WAR and standalone Java JAR artefacts.

 ### slush generators

-* [slush-hawtio-javascript](https://github.com/hawtio/slush-hawtio-javascript) - Generates a starter JavaScript plugin project that depends on hawtio-core and hawtio-core-navigation with some example plugin code.
+* [slush-hawtio-javascript](https://github.com/hawtio/slush-hawtio-javascript) - Generates a starter jvascript plugin project that depends on hawtio-core and hawtio-core-navigation with some example plugin code.
-* [slush-hawtio-typescript](https://github.com/hawtio/slush-hawtio-typescript) - Generates a starter TypeScript plugin project, depends on hawtio-utilities, hawtio-core and hawtio-core-navigation.
+* [slush-hawtio-typescript](https://github.com/hawtio/slush-hawtio-typescript) - Generates a starter typescript plugin project, depends on hawtio-utilities, hawtio-core and hawtio-core-navigation.

 ## Getting started

 ### working with existing projects

 Git clone any of the above projects and then cd into the folder.

 Then get npm and bower to install their stuff: